Elliptic fibrations on covers of the elliptic modular surface of level 5: The K3 surface and its elliptic fibrations

-We already observed that $c_6$ is the union of two smooth cubic in $\mathbb{P}^2$, which are the image of the branch curves of the double cover $X_{5,5}\ra R_{5,5}$.
-Denoted by $b_1:f_3=0$ and $b_2:=g_3=0$ these two cubics, $c_3$ intersects $b_1$ in nine points, five of which are $Q_2$, $Q_3$, $Q_4$ with tangent $\ell_2$, and $Q_5$.
+We already observed that $c_6$ is the union of two smooth cubics in $\mathbb{P}^2$, which are the image of the branch curves of the double cover $X_{5,5}\ra R_{5,5}$.
+Denoting by $b_1:f_3=0$ and $b_2:=g_3=0$ these two cubics, $c_3$ intersects $b_1$ in nine points, five of which are $Q_2$, $Q_3$, $Q_4$ with tangent $\ell_2$, and $Q_5$.
 So $c_3$ and $b_1$ generically intersect in four other points.
 In the case $c_3$ splits in the double cover (which is the case in which $c_3$ is the image both of $D_1$ and $D_2$), these four points are either one point with multiplicity 4 or two points with multiplicity 2.
 The strict transform of $b_1$ (resp. $b_2$) on $R_{5,5}$ is a smooth fiber of the fibration on $R_{5,5}$ and its pullback to $X_{5,5}$ is a smooth fiber, denoted by $B_1$ (resp. $B_2)$\footnote{Not to be confused with the conic bundles $B_1$ and $B_2$ in Section \ref{sec: conic bundles}}, of the fibration induced on $X_{5,5}$ by the one on $R_{5,5}$.
-Since the section of this fibration is $Q_0$, $B_1Q_0=B_2Q_0=1$, $B_1\Omega_i^{(k,j)}=0$ and thus $D_1B_1=D_1B_2=D_2B_1=D_2B_2=2$.
+Since a section of this fibration is $Q_0$, $B_1Q_0=B_2Q_0=1$, $B_1\Omega_i^{(k,j)}=0$ and thus $D_1B_1=D_1B_2=D_2B_1=D_2B_2=2$.
 In particular $D_1$ and $D_2$ intersect in four points, two on $B_1$ and two on $B_2$.
 Considering the image of these curves in $\mathbb{P}^2$, one realizes that if $c_3$ is the image of $D_1$, then it intersects $b_1$ (resp. $b_2$) in two points each with multiplicity 2.

 So, theoretically, in order to find the specializations of a curve $c_3$ which is the image of $D_1$, one has to require that the intersection $c_3\cap b_1$ consists of the points $Q_2$, $Q_3$, $Q_4$ with tangent $\ell_2$, and $Q_5$, and of two other points each with multiplicity 2.
-We recall that the equation on $b_1$ is given by a generic smooth element in the pencil defining $R_{5,5}$.

 As in the previous context one can compute the resultant between the equation of the cubics $c_3$ and the branch locus of the double cover $X_{5,5}\ra\mathbb{P}^2$, given in \eqref{eq: X55 2:1 cover of P2}.
 Since not all the curves in the linear system $|c_3|$ split in the double cover, the resultant of the equation of $c_3$ and the equation of the branch locus of $X\rightarrow\mathbb{P}^2$ is not the square of a polynomial.
 Nevertheless one recognizes some factors with even multiplicity (which correspond to the conditions that $c_3$ passes with a certain multiplicity through a certain base point of the pencil of cubics from which $R_{5,5}$ arises) and one can also observe that for certain choices of the values $(a,d,e,f)$ the resultant becomes a square.
 For examples one observes that for $f=-a-d-e$ the resultant with respect to $x_1$ is